 One Big Happy Life

 One Big Happy Life is written by Tasha Cochran and her husband, Joseph.
-I was instantly drawn to Tasha’s writing for two reasons; the first was that she was a black woman raising a mixed race family(throw my hand up and REJOICE!), and the second was that she had thrown out the playbook of systems from gurus and crafted something way more profitable.
+I was instantly drawn to Tasha’s writing for two reasons; the first was that she was a black woman raising a mixed-race family(throw my hands up and REJOICE!), and the second was that she had thrown out the playbook of systems from gurus and crafted something way more profitable.
 Tasha’s work could be used by newbies or savvy investors, falling somewhere in the middle.
-I elected to use her overall frameworks to assess my finances, debts and goals in order to create my path forward.
+I elected to use her overall frameworks to assess my finances, debts, and goals in order to create my path forward.